NO 6. All stocks need pillars, even stocks with bedding blocks

 time and temperature.

-The purpose of the bedding process is to fit the stock to the receiver, and without it being necessary
+Once again, the purpose of this bedding process is to fit the stock to the receiver.
+And without it being

-for the receiver to fit itself to the stock in any way.
-A large part of this process is the isolation of the receiver,
+necessary for the receiver to adjust itself to the stock in any way.

 Here is a completed Accu-Riser installation, in